wuqianliang/ND013/advanced lane finding/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of L,S color channel (in HLS coloe space) and  Sobel operator in X direction  thresholds  to generate a binary image (thresholding steps at lines # 185 # in `Advanced_Lane_Finding.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]